You need to share confidential documents. It shouldn't be this hard.

 Don't upload draft documents.
 If a document isn't ready, put a placeholder note in the folder or just leave it empty.
 Uploading messy, incomplete, or contradictory documents is worse than not having them.

-If you're using Ellty, you can upload pitch decks, PDFs, and other documents.
-The platform tracks how long each page is viewed, so you can see exactly which sections investors spend time on and which they skip.
+If you're using Ellty, you can upload pitch decks, PDFs, and other sensitive documents.
+The platform tracks how long each page is viewed, so you can see exactly which sections visitors spend time on and which they skip.

 Start a free Ellty account and have your first document uploaded in under two minutes.
 No credit card required to see who's viewing your materials.

 Decide who gets access to what.
-Not every investor needs to see your full employee compensation details or your most sensitive contracts at the first stage of diligence.
+Not every visitor needs to see your full employee compensation details or your most sensitive contracts at the first stage of conversation.

 A practical approach is to create permission tiers: